JasmiinaHK/Ecommerce/README.md

-My E-commerce Product
+# My E-commerce Product

-About the Project
+## About the Project

-A simple e-commerce application built using the Laravel framework.
-It allows product browsing, user registration, and purchasing.
+A simple and functional e-commerce application built using the Laravel framework.
+It allows users to browse products, register, manage their accounts, and make purchases.

-Features
+## Features

-View all products
+- View all products

-Product categories
+- Product categories

-Search and filtering
+- Search and filtering

-User account management
+- User account management

-Shopping cart
+- Shopping cart

-Admin panel
+- Admin panel

-Technologies
+## Technologies Used

-Laravel 10
+- Laravel 10

-MySQL
+- MySQL

-Bootstrap 5
+- Bootstrap 5

-PHP 8.1+
+- PHP 8.1+